Shin Si-ah: Career

-From 2018 to 2019, Shin was listed to be a part of a TV Mini Series called My Darling Boyfriend.
-In 2019, Shin was cast in a short film Prasad.
-The film is about a girl who survives a bus accident alone and is then bullied on social media, eventually becoming a real witch.
+From 2018 to 2019, Shin was listed as a cast member of the TV Mini Series My Darling Boyfriend.
+In 2019, Shin was cast in the short film Prasad.
+The film centers on a girl who survives a bus accident alone and is subsequently bullied on social media, leading to her transformation into a real witch.
 The film was screened at the 18th Mise-en-scène Short Film Festival.

 In 2020, Shin was cast as the lead in The Witch: Part 2.
-The Other One through an audition process with odds of 1,408 to 1.
-The first and second rounds were non-face-to-face video auditions, and after Shin made it to the third round, she met director Park Hoon-jung and had an in-person audition.
-She then had approximately 5 or 6 meetings with the director, and was ultimately selected.
-The audition period lasted about three months.
-It was reported that Shin is part of the agency Andmarq as a rookie actress.
+The Other One following an audition process with odds of 1,408 to 1.
+The first and second rounds consisted of non-face-to-face video auditions.
+After advancing to the third round, she met director Park Hoon-jung for an in-person audition.
+She then had approximately five or six subsequent meetings with the director before ultimately being selected.
+The entire audition period lasted about three months.
+At that time, it was reported that Shin was affiliated with the agency Andmarq as a rookie actress.

 On March 13, 2022, Shin signed an exclusive contract with Andmarq.
 On June 15, the movie The Witch: Part 2.
 The Other One where Shin is the lead, premiered.
-On July 17, Shin had her first solo pictorial shoot since debut with W Korea.
+On July 17, Shin had her first solo pictorial shoot since her debut with W Korea.

-On January 20, 2025, Andmarq confirmed Shin's casting in the movie The Old Woman with the Knife where she plays a younger version of the main character, Hornclaw.
-The film was eventually invited to the Berlinale Special section of the 75th Berlin International Film Festival.
-On February 14, Shin joins Chef Edward Lee, Byun Yo-han and Go Ah-sung in a variety show called Edward Lee's Country Cook.
+On January 20, 2025, Andmarq confirmed Shin's casting in the movie The Old Woman with the Knife, where she plays a younger version of the main character, Hornclaw.
+The film was subsequently invited to the Berlinale Special section of the 75th Berlin International Film Festival.
+On February 14, Shin joined Chef Edward Lee, Byun Yo-han and Go Ah-sung in a variety show called Edward Lee's Country Cook.

 Shin made her drama debut on tvN's Resident Playbook as Pyo Nam-kyung, a first year resident doctor, alongside Go Youn-jung, Kang you-seok, and Han Ye-ji.
 It premiered on April 12, 2025.
 On June 9, Shin signed an exclusive contract with Management Soop.
+She starred in the romance film Even If This Love Disappears From the World Tonight directed by Kim Hye-young, based on the novel of the same name.
+It was released theatrically on Christmas Eve 2025, and is also available to stream on Netflix since February 2026.

 Endorsements

 In 2020, Shin appeared in a cosmetics brand advertisement as a ballet teacher.
 On 23 June 2022, Shin was selected as the main model for Plus X's modern Asian skincare brand Diponde.
 In 2023, Shin, was selected as model for Coca-Cola's hydration drink Toretta!.

 In 2024, Mongdol, a brand that pursues natural minimalism, released a pictorial for its 2024 summer collection campaign with Shin.
-This pictorial was part of the 'Mongdol X Sia' campaign.
+The pictorial was part of the "Mongdol X Sia" campaign.